lucarammel/DatingMarket/IDEAS.md

 - Add evolution of the numbers of swipes by day
 - Add probability to see other users increasing if the other has seen you.
+- Increase performance of the market run (using dataframes ?)